aarmaanpahuja-sudo/SectorSignal/README.md

 - **Live incident feed** — Browse active, resolved, or all alerts filtered by your watch zones
 - **Interactive live map** — Real-time map of active incidents with category-colored pins, coordinates on click, and one-tap resolve
-- **File a report** — Two-steps: pick a category, add details, capture GPS location (optional), and post to your zip code community
+- **File a report** — Two steps: pick a category, add details, capture GPS (zip is auto-filled from location when available), and post to your community
 - **Watch zones** — Monitor any US zip code.
 Filter the feed and map to only show what matters to you
+- **Zip-aware map** — Selecting a watch-zone zip recenters the map on that community using real zip centers
+- **Smart location** — Capture GPS when filing a report; zip code is auto-detected from your coordinates (you can still edit it)
 - **Neighbor karma** — Earn +10 karma for every report you file.
 Your score is saved with your account
 - **Community verification** — Neighbors can verify reports and mark them as resolved
 - **Comments & updates** — Threaded updates on each incident to coordinate with neighbors
 - **Analytics dashboard** — Breakdown of reports by category and zip code
 - **Real-time sync** — New reports, comments, and status changes appear instantly across all devices via Supabase Realtime
 - **Optional accounts** — Use the app anonymously (browser-based) or sign up with email/password to save your profile across devices
+- **Installable PWA** — Add VexGrid to your phone home screen for a full-screen, app-like experience (no App Store required)
+- **Push notifications** — Optional alerts when a new incident is filed in a zip code you watch (enable on the Install page)

 ## Incident Categories